- Home /

 Accepting the Connections

-Alternately, to accept the connection via aws-cli, use:
+Alternately, to accept the connection via aws-cli, use the following command:

 Connecting to your AWS infrastructure

 Once the connections move from "Ordering" to "Available", they're ready to be wired up to your existing AWS infrastructure.
-As mentioned above how you want to connect this will depend on your particular needs and AWS architecture.
+How you set up the connections will depend on your particular needs and AWS architecture.
 For more information on how you can configure your Direct Connection on AWS, see the AWS Direct Connect User Guide.
-But regardless of whether you want a Public, Private, or Transit connection, the Virtual Interfaces should be able to use BGP to peer with a Metal device and advertise the networks between each other.
+Regardless of whether you want a Public, Private or Transit connection, the Virtual Interfaces should be able to use BGP to peer with a Metal device and advertise the networks between each other.

 Interconnections and Routing

-At time of writing, in order to get traffic to flow between your Equinix architecture and AWS, you'll need a device (virtual or physical) in the appropriate metro, connected to the appropriate layer 2 networks (VLANs), that is able to be configured as a router.
-There are a multitude of ways of accomplishing this and all could vary based on your particular architecture so as an example, let's consider setting up a new physical device using an open source router image from VyOS in the Chicago metro.
+At the time of this writing, in order to get traffic to flow between your Equinix architecture and AWS, you'll need a device (virtual or physical) in the appropriate metro, connected to the appropriate Layer 2 networks (VLANs), that can be configured as a router.
+There are a variety of ways of accomplishing this, and your choice will vary based on your particular architecture.
+For this example, we'll set up a new physical device using an open source router image from VyOS in the Chicago metro.

 Metal CLI: